berachain/guides/apps/pyth-entropy/README.md

 pnpm install;
 ```

-Add the following remappings to `foundry.toml`:
+Run the following to add remappings to `foundry.toml`:

 ```bash
 # FROM: ./pyth-entropy